ElectroTechnique/electrotechnique.github.io/README.md

 ### I am looking for re-sellers with an online presence to take front panels and PCBs directly from the manufacturer and sell, either bare or as a kit.
 Please contact me.

+#### If you want to offer and sell buyers an enclosure, the 3D models for end cheeks are available with the SVG files for the laser cut sides [here] (https://github.com/ElectroTechnique/TSynth-Teensy4.1/tree/master/Mechanical)

 ## Go to [Latest News](#news)

 PCB and front panel are now available (when there's stock...) from the [Tindie Store](https://www.tindie.com/stores/electrotechnique/)